Travel n Tour

 Sightseeing tours

-The day trip to the elephant sanctuary, which takes place in a beautiful rainforest, is worth seeing; Here, you come into contact with orphaned elephants and experience the fun of feeding and bathing.
+The day trip to the elephant sanctuary, which takes place in a beautiful rainforest, is worth seeing.
+Here, you come into contact with orphaned elephants and experience the fun of feeding and bathing.
 You can then ride on one of them.
 It is a beautiful experience that you will never forget.
-The caves and Batu Temple are not to be missed; it is spectacular with impressive monuments at the entrance, but be warned that there are a few steps (around 272 of them) to the caves, making walking difficulties a problem.
+The caves and Batu Temple are not to be missed; they are spectacular, with impressive monuments at the entrance.
+However, be warned that there are a few steps (around 272 of them) to the caves, making walking difficulties a problem.
 Guided tours are very informative, and you will meet some friendly monkeys during your tour.

 Explore Malaysia’s largest Buddhist temple.
 You take the funicular to the summit on a mountainside, and there you can explore the beautiful 72-hectare botanical garden, which also has some friendlier monkeys roaming around.
-There is so much to see here that it is indeed spectacular, with the beautiful “Statue of the Goddess of Mercy” and the hundreds of turtles lining “Longevity Pond.”
+There is so much to see here that it is spectacular, with the stunning “Statue of the Goddess of Mercy” and the hundreds of turtles lining “Longevity Pond.”
 There are also cable car tours, rehabilitation centers in Orange, Utah, and scenic hot spring rides.
-There will be plenty of photo opportunities in and around Kuala Lumpur, and this trip you will never forget.
+There will be plenty of photo opportunities in and around Kuala Lumpur, and you will never forget this trip.

 Shopping

 There are some great stores in Kuala Lumpur.
-Shopaholics will love it here, with its vast malls’ housing exclusive designer stores and international stores.
+Shopaholics will love it here, with its vast malls housing exclusive designer stores and international stores.
 You can find everything and more; Only the leading bookstore occupies two floors in the 6-story Suria KLCC shopping mall.
-It will take you a full day and maybe more to explore the vast amount of shops.
-Across the street, you’ll find another large mall called Avenue K, home to designer and fashion stores and restaurants and haute cuisine nightclubs.
+Exploring the vast shops will take you a full day and maybe more.
+Across the street, you’ll find another large mall called Avenue K, home to designer and fashion stores, res, restaurants, and haute cuisine nightclubs.
 All of your retail therapy needs are met in Kuala Lumpur.

 Nightlife

-Kuala Lumpur has a vibrant nightlife, there are more than enough bars and clubs to keep your evenings entertaining, and there are some private VIP lounges for the budget-conscious.
+Kuala Lumpur has a vibrant nightlife, more than enough bars and clubs to keep your evenings entertaining, and some private VIP lounges for the budget-conscious.
 In addition to the hippest nightclubs, a night city tour is a must.
 The city comes to life with an explosion of colors.
 There is also no shortage of restaurants in the city.
-Here you will find all kinds of dishes from breakfast until the early morning hours, with almost all types of international cuisine.
+Here, you will find all kinds of dishes from breakfast until the early morning, with almost all types of international cuisine.

 Conclusion

 Before you pack your bags and prepare to leave for your dream Asian destination, Kuala Lumpur, it is advisable to book your tickets in advance.
-Many hotels in Kuala Lumpur offer different pricing plans to suit different travel budgets.
+Many hotels in Kuala Lumpur offer different pricing plans to suit various travel budgets.
 If you’re traveling with kids, find a family suite that is widely available but needs to be booked in advance.
-Now we will move on to the various attractions when visiting Kuala Lumpur.
+We will move on to the various attractions when visiting Kuala Lumpur.

 Jeanna Davila